PranavMishra17/Applied-AI-Projects-CS512-UIC/4. ML/README.md

-# Random Forest Regression Model for Optiver dataset
+# Optiver Trading Challenge: Market Volatility Prediction
 The dataset used in this project originates from the Optiver trading challenge, focusing on trading activities at the close of financial markets.
 This dataset presents a snapshot of market conditions and is instrumental in understanding market dynamics at the close of trading.

 ## Regression Models Used